Are Bath Bombs Safe for Plumbing?

 We understand, we do too.
 There are a few things you can do to keep your plumbing working properly and still get to enjoy your favorite way to relax.
 If you have a bath bomb that has additives like glitter or flower petals you can put the bath bomb in a thin sock or panty hose and use them as a strainer.
 In addition to this you can get a mesh stopper and put it in the drain when you empty the tub.
 As for butters, a rule of thumb is to make sure to run a little extra hot water down your drain so that the butters don’t solidify, and you can clear out your drains.

 Be smart when using bath bombs and pay attention to what is going down your drain and you will be good to go.
 However, if you do have a drain that is giving you some problems give the expert plumbers at Superior Drain a call.
-Contact us today to have clog free drains tomorrow!
+Request an appointment today to have clog-free drains tomorrow!